thekindlyone/imguru/README.md

+#IMGURU

-Pushes images to imgur from command line
+Pushes images to imgur from command line.